Sean McHugh: Tennessee Titans

-McHugh was drafted by the Tennessee Titans in 2004, in the seventh round (241st overall).
+McHugh was selected by the Tennessee Titans in 2004, in the seventh round (241st overall).
 He was cut at the end of training camp.

 Green Bay Packers

 McHugh signed with the Green Bay Packers as a free agent.
 He made his NFL debut in the Packers' September 13, 2004 game at Carolina.

 Detroit Lions

 The next season, McHugh signed a free agent contract with the Detroit Lions.
 He saw action in 3 games that season.
 The Lions allocated him to the Frankfurt Galaxy for NFL Europa's 2006 season.
 He would play in Frankfurt's World Bowl XIV victory over the Amsterdam Admirals.

 McHugh returned to Detroit for the 2006 NFL season.
 He was momentarily elevated to the #1 tight end slot due to a wrist injury to Casey FitzSimmons in the preseason, but found himself on the team's practice squad at the start of the season.
 A week 7 injury to fullback Cory Schlesinger moved McHugh back onto the active roster as a fullback on October 22, 2006.
 McHugh saw action at fullback on that week versus the New York Jets.
 His first career reception came against the Atlanta Falcons on November 5, 2006 for seven yards.
 He would appear in 6 games in 2006, starting 3, and finishing with 3 receptions for 25 yards.

 McHugh saw increased playing time in 2007, mostly back at tight end.
 He played in 15 games and finished the season with 252 yards on 17 receptions.
 He was released by the Lions on August 31, 2008 at the end of training camp.